docpad-archive/documentation/Documentation.md

   - Those from the [Document Class](https://github.com/bevry/docpad/blob/master/src/models/document.coffee#L32)

 This may also need some precisions about what variables are available and when during the rendering process.

+### Collections

+Collections are set of data models of a specific types :
+- collections of `documents`
+- collections of `files`
+- collections of `scripts` (javascript files)
+- custom collections

+Explain what collections are, which one are available by default and how to add custom collections.

+## QueryEngine

+[QueryEngine](https://github.com/bevry/query-engine) is a MongoDB-compliant tool that provides extensive Querying, Filtering, Sorting and Searching abilities for Backbone.js Collections as well as JavaScript arrays and objects.
+In DocPad it gives great power to the site builder since it allows to create dynamic lists of content and to find a piece(s) of content very finely, using every metadata available.

+Explain how to use QueryEngine in DocPad.
+This section shouldn't (IMHO) replace a proper documentation in QueryEngine's repo.

 ## Custom site configuration